input-output-hk/peras-design/docs/reports/tech-report-1.md

 N1 -->> Alice: Tx in block
 ```

-This question is discussed in much more details in the [report on timeliness](https://docs.google.com/document/d/1B42ep9mvP472-s6p_1qkVmf_b1-McLNPyXGjGHEVJ0w/edit) and should be considered outside of the scope of Peras protocol itself.
+This question is discussed in much more detail in the [report on timeliness](https://docs.google.com/document/d/1B42ep9mvP472-s6p_1qkVmf_b1-McLNPyXGjGHEVJ0w/edit) and should be considered outside of the scope of Peras protocol itself.

 # Property-based testing with Dynamic QuickCheck

 The `quickcheck-dynamic` Haskell package enables property-based testing of state machines.
 It is the primary testing framework used for testing the Peras implementations in Haskell and Rust.
 Eventually, the dynamic model instances used in `quickcheck-dynamic` will be generated directly from the Agda specification of Peras using `agda2hs`.

-Testing that uses the standard `quickcheck` package is limited to the JSON serialization tests, such as golden tests and round-trip tests.
+Testing that uses the standard (non-dynamic) `quickcheck` package is limited to the JSON serialization tests, such as golden tests and round-trip tests.

 ## Praos properties